WalletScrutiny/WalletScrutinyCom/_android/com.monnos.android.md

 Described in its Google Play app:

-> **With Monnos you can:**<br>
+> **With Monnos you can:**
-- Buy and sell more than 60 cryptos effortlessly<br>
+- Buy and sell more than 60 cryptos effortlessly
-- Copy the strategies of experienced traders, mirroring everything they do<br>
+- Copy the strategies of experienced traders, mirroring everything they do
-- Get a card with up to 5% cashback to use your crypto in the daily basis<br>
+- Get a card with up to 5% cashback to use your crypto in the daily basis
 - Purchase the MNS token

 Its Anti-Money Laundering and the Financing of Illicit and Terrorism Policy can be found [here](https://monnos.com/br/legal/#pld-ft)